2020 OAH Annual Meeting | Conference on American History

 OAH Virtual Conference on American History

 The cancellation of the much anticipated 2020 OAH Annual Meeting in Washington, D.C., has thrown us into a whirlwind of activity.
-We know how much the scholarship, resources, and networking mean to you and have begun designing, planning, and implementing an online venue for those exchanges to take place.
+We know how much the scholarship, resources, and networking mean to you and offer you a new online venue for those exchanges to take place.

-Our Virtual Exhibit Hall allows you to visit exhibitors "virtual booth" where you can learn, contact, and shop from the various vendors.
+2. Virtual Exhibit Hall - allows you to visit exhibitors "virtual booth" where you can learn, contact, and shop from the various vendors.
 Keep an eye out for publisher videos and other links to connect.

 This online event is free to all OAH members.
 Limited access is available for non-members.